dronabinol - oral, Marinol

 BRAND NAME(S): Marinol

-USES: This medication is used to treat nausea and vomiting caused by cancer chemotherapy.
-It is used when other drugs to control nausea and vomiting have not been successful.
-Dronabinol is also used to treat loss of appetite and weight loss in patients infected with HIV (the virus that causes AIDS).
+USES: Dronabinol is used to treat nausea and vomiting caused by cancer chemotherapy.
+It is usually used when other drugs to control nausea and vomiting have not been successful.
+Dronabinol is also used to treat loss of appetite and weight loss in patients with HIV infection.
 Dronabinol (also called THC) is a man-made form of the active natural substance in marijuana.

 Report Problems to the Food and Drug Administration